About the Order of the Arrow

 National

 At the national level, the Order of the Arrow is governed by the National Order of the Arrow Committee.
-The national committee sets program policy, directs the national program of the Order, and broadly manages the organization above the local lodge level.
+The national committee sets program policy, directs the national program of the Order, and broadly manages the organization above the local Lodge level.
 The committee is composed of the national chief and national vice chief (and their immediate predecessors), who are elected annually at the national planning meeting; the current and immediate past region chiefs, if appointed by the chairman; the volunteer chairman, who is appointed annually by the Chief Scout Executive; other volunteer members, as appointed by the chairman; and two staff members, the director of the Order of the Arrow and the associate director.

-Some of the Above information has been copied from - https://oa-bsa.org/about/organization-structure
+Some of the Above information has been copied from - https://oa-scouting.org/about/organization-structure

 Membership